mhadam/snowplow.wiki-fork/technical-documentation/1a-trackers/android-tracker/Android-Integration.md

 [Back to top](#top)

 <a name="app-focus" />
-## 4. Application Focus
+## 3. Application Focus

 The Tracker Session object can be tuned to timeout in `foreground` and `background` scenarios, but you are required to tell us when your application is in these states.
 Unfortunately it is not possible to do so from a library standpoint.

-The current implementation we are using is to override the `onPause()` and `onResume()` functions of an application activity to notify the session when we change states.
+For Android APIs lower than 14 the current implementation we are using is to override the `onPause()` and `onResume()` functions of an application activity to notify the session when we change states.

 ```java
 @Override